-We are proud to present the artists who exhibited in 2017…..
+We are proud to present the artists who are exhibiting in 2018…..

 I am a fine artist living and working in Sutton Coldfield.

 My work as a printmaker is derived from painting and drawing on location and I have no doubt that the final image is uniquely informed by that experience of being in that place over that length of time.
 From a printmaking perspective, I am drawn to the immediacy of the screenprint and monotype processes that both allow and encourage a bold interpretation of the initial sketches and paintings done in situ.

 My work is inspired by a nostalgia for childhood and easier times when we played and explored in our own imagination, unobserved and far from the adult world.
 I try to evoke certain moments – the freedom and energy, the determination and glee.

 I work mainly in wax and clay and cast into bronze.
 Several of my Wee Souls collection are also available as life-size bronzes and can be seen at RHS Chelsea in May

 Claire is a self-taught artist working from her studio in Stratford-upon-Avon, where she produces quirky colourful acrylic paintings of houses, animals and people.
 She also creates 3D works of art using reclaimed objects.
 Old wooden trays and cigar boxes become frames for rows of painted driftwood houses, with nails for chimneys and needle felted trees.